aimeeu/cardiganpeke/content/en/docs/about/dogs/index.md

 ## Why I compete with my dogs

-I have been training and showing dogs for a long time.
+I have been training and showing dogs for many years.
 I like the relationship that I build with my dogs when I train them for specific sports.
 Training is a fun, intellectual challenge.

 My dogs are also my companions.
 I take them hiking, canoeing, and camping.